poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 N/A

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: Move the robot’s arms and head using the servo motors
-Breadboard the servo motors so that they are connected to the arduino board, be careful to note which wires are connected to the pins for the left arm, right arm, and head.
-Remind students that servo motors have a motion limit of 0°-180°.
-It is helpful to show them the movement with their arms or with their heads (turn head from left to right, mentioning that the center would be 90°)
-Go over Practice 1 and 2 together, then see if students can independently complete Practice 3-5.
-Move on to Challenges 1 and 2.
-Let students know that ultimately, they will combine all of the coding skills (servo motor, LED, and buzzer) to make their robot function.
-15 minutes before the end of the session, let students show the movement of their robots that they have coded.
-Clean up work space
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Make sure that the pins for head and arms are correct and the breadboard is completed correctly.